ramonauble/db-js/readme.md

 ----------------------------------------------------------------
- each parameter page features its own independent LFO, offering separate control over LFO speed, shape & depth, using the 3 horizontal sliders positioned beneath the synthesis window. the LFO parameter states are displayed beneath each of the sliders. each page also offers its own separate routing matrix, allowing the LFO to be routed to any combination of the 6 parameters for the active page. each button acts as a toggle switch, instantly enabling or disabling the connection of the LFO to the corresponding page parameter. the 6 switches are 1:1 with the 6 parameters, from right to left.
+ each parameter page features its own independent LFO, offering separate control over LFO speed, shape & depth, using the 3 horizontal sliders positioned beneath the synthesis window. the LFO parameter states are displayed beneath each of the sliders. each page also offers its own separate routing matrix, allowing the LFO to be routed to any combination of the 6 parameters for the active page. each button acts as a toggle switch, instantly enabling or disabling the connection of the LFO to the corresponding page parameter. the 6 switches are 1:1 with the 6 parameters, from left to right.

 ### DISPLAY MODES
 ----------------------------------------------------------------